SlavaZSU/Test_Victor/How to properly update EspoCRM from version 5 to the latest.md

 php upgrade.php EspoCRM-upgrade-5.5.6-to-5.6.14.zip
 ```

-To verify that your instance is running successfully after the Upgrade, you can make *Rebuild* from UI (or by CLI):
+To verify that your instance is running successfully after the *Upgrade*, you can make *Rebuild* from UI (or by CLI):

 ```
 php rebuild.php